achimmertens/advertising/ReportTemplate.md

-Proof, that the money has already been sent:
+Proof, that the money has already been sent (See also https://peakd.com/@advertisingbot2/wallet):

+'''
 [IMAGE_SEND_MONEY]
-*Screenshot of the [@advertingsbot2](https://peakd.com/@advertisingbot2/wallet) wallet from today*
+'''

 The [NUMBER_OF_ADVERTISERS] participents got [REWARD] Hive each, this means [REST] Hive of the Budget from [BUDGET] Hive were not used and go back to [SPONSOR].